There is no legal requirement to renew DBS checks at certain intervals, for example, every 3 or 5 years, or at all.

 - staff who present higher risk concerns e.g. who may have spent considerable time living and/or working abroad.

-A Headteacher is responsible for determining which occupations and areas fall into the above high risk categories.
+A headteacher is responsible for determining which occupations and areas fall into any of the above 'high risk' categories.

-A Headteacher is expected to consult with the Safeguarding in Employment Team before determining which staff are required to be rechecked.
+A headteacher is expected to speak with the Safeguarding in Employment Team, via the HR Service Desk, before determining which staff are required to be rechecked.

 Breaks in service

-Maternity and sick leave are excluded as a break of service.
+Periods of maternity leave and long term sickness absence are excluded when computing a break of service.